 Most platforms marketed as "affordable AEO" are monitoring-only.
 They show you dashboards of where AI search engines mention your brand and where they do not.
 That is useful information, but it does not fix the problem.
 This guide compares only the platforms that create content, because that is what actually moves your visibility in AI search results.
+For head-to-head comparisons, see the platform comparison hub.

 The Monitoring vs. Execution Gap